Cleft Lip/palate-Ectodermal Dysplasia syndrome (CLPED1)

 • Cleft lip, with or without a cleft palate

-Other symptoms or features associated with the syndrome include intellectual disability, midface hypoplasia, hypopigmentation of the skin, hearing loss, a short stature, blindness, and nipple abnormalities.
+Other symptoms or features associated with the syndrome include intellectual disability, midface hypoplasia, hypopigmentation of the skin, hearing loss, short stature, blindness, and nipple abnormalities.

 Possible clinical traits/features: